deathbybandaid/piadvanced/README.md

 #### This is set up like "modules" I plan on adding more pi projects to it later.
 If it can be automated, it should go here.
 Message me if you have any reccomendations to add.

 ### I suggest that you use the removedefaultpiuser script below.

+### Makes backups of many of the default configuration files.

 ### Configures a strong firewall using iptables.
 This is based on what you choose to install.
 All traffic to the pi is blocked unless there is a rule that allows the traffic.